Introduction

 Maintain Posting Frequency

-Studies show that you should be posting on all platforms at least once per day.
-While that number varies by platform, it’s safe to say that however many times you choose to post should be the number you stick to.
-That’s where consistency comes into play.
+If you don’t have the bandwidth to maintain that schedule, though, don’t sweat it.
+Frequency is far less crucial than consistency.
+Evaluate how often you can realistically post on each platform, set your own schedule, and most importantly, stick to it.
 If your Instagram followers are used to hearing from you five times a week—and for whatever reason, you lose momentum and dip down to two times a week—you’ll see a noticeable drop in your engagement rate and followers.

 Simply put, content variety means distributing a wide range of social media content for the purpose of reaching all of your target audiences.
 Content is the only part of your school’s social media strategy that shouldn’t be consistent.